notbeer/Gametest-API-Wrapper/DOCS.md

   import { setTickTimeout } from './lib/utils/others.js';

   setTickTimeout(() => {
-    Commands.run(`say : This has been executed 1 minute after the function has been executed`) }, 1200);
+    Commands.run(`say : This has been executed 1 minute after the function has been executed`);
+  }, 1200);
   ```
 </div>